rustfoundation/safety-critical-rust-consortium-rfcs/README.md

 impact on the project requires concerted effort toward consensus-building.

-The most common preparations for writing and submitting an RFC include talking the idea over on our [official Zulip server], discussing the topic on our [developer discussion forum], and occasionally posting "pre-RFCs" on the developer forum.
-You may file issues on this repo for discussion, but these are not actively looked at by the teams.
+The most common preparations for writing and submitting an RFC include talking the idea over on our [official Zulip channel] and occasionally posting "pre-RFCs" on the Zulip channel.
+You may file issues on this repo for discussion, but these are not actively looked at by the subcommittees.

-As a rule of thumb, receiving encouraging feedback from long-standing project developers, and particularly members of the relevant [sub-team] is a good indication that the RFC is worth pursuing.
+As a rule of thumb, receiving encouraging feedback from long-standing project developers, and particularly members of the relevant [subcommittee] is a good indication that the RFC is worth pursuing.

 ## What the process is
 [What the process is]: #what-the-process-is

-In short, to get a major feature added to Rust, one must first get the RFC merged into the RFC repository as a markdown file.
-At that point the RFC is "active" and may be implemented with the goal of eventual inclusion into Rust.
+In short, to get a major change made added to the Safety-Critical Rust Consortium or its artifacts, one must first get the RFC merged into the RFC repository as a markdown file.
+At that point the RFC is "active" and may be implemented with the goal of eventual inclusion.

   - Fork the RFC repo [RFC repository]
   - Copy `0000-template.md` to `text/0000-my-feature.md` (where "my-feature" is